 baking powder (24 g)

-sticks (6 ounces) unsalted butter, cold and cubed
+sticks (6 ounces) unsalted butter, cold and cubed (170 g)

 - Preheat the oven to 400° F. Line two baking sheets with parchment paper.

 - In a large bowl, sift the flour, salt, and baking powder together to combine.
 Add the cubed butter and toss to coat.
 Cut the butter into the flour until the mixture forms a shaggy mass, with pieces of butter similar in size to walnut halves.
 [Editors' note: Be careful not to overwork or over-mix your dough or it could turn out more shortbread-like.]

 - Make a well in the center of the bowl and add the buttermilk.
 Toss gently to combine the ingredients, taking care not to overmix.

-- Bake until the biscuits are risen and golden brown, 12 to 15 minutes.
+- Bake until the biscuits are risen and golden brown, 17 to 22 minutes.
 (Bonus points for brushing them with more butter after they come out of the oven, egg washed or not.)
 Cool slightly before serving.